Fikrat2002/numeral-converter/README.md

 ```

 ## Usage 🎯
-To check if a word or phrase is a palindrome:

-1. Input a number into the designated field.
+1. Input any number into the designated field.
 2. Click the "Convert" button to instantly see its Roman numeral representation.